Nix Development Environment for CARE¶

 # On macOS with Homebrew brew install direnv # On Linux (varies by distribution) sudo apt install direnv # Ubuntu/Debian sudo dnf install direnv # Fedora

-For first-time setup, run the automated setup script:
+For first-time setup, use the automated setup script:

 ./scripts/nix-dev-setup.sh